 The Gold Medal for Master Signature members will be limited to award to Master Signature members.

 No painting shall be eligible for more than one award and no artist shall receive more than one award in any single juried exhibition with the exception of the Members' Choice award.

-Eligibility is granted only once every three years for the same artist for the Gold Medal in both the Associate/Signature and Master Signature Divisions.
+Eligibility is granted only once every two years for the same artist for the Gold Medal in both the Associate/Signature and Master Signature Divisions.